 The paper is organized as follows.
 In the next section, we recall some foundations for understanding the subsequent developments.
 Section 3 informally introduces our model for profiling functional logic computations.
-Section 4 formalizes an instrumented semantics which also computes cost information.
+Section 4 formalizes an instrumented (natural) semantics which also computes cost information.
 Section 5 introduces a transformation instrumenting programs to compute symbolic costs.
 Section 6 describes an implementation of a profiler for Curry programs.
 Finally, Section 7 includes a comparison to related work and concludes.
-An extended version of this paper (including the proof of Theorem 1) can be found in [5].
+The proof of correctness for the program transformation is included in the appendix.